 This cool weather will encourage many people to start exercising more, as the 90-degree heat will cause many people to abandon their running plans for a dip in the pool or an afternoon in the A.C.
 If you are thinking of gearing up for the winter with a new pair of running shoes, be careful.
 While all the craze in many running communities, the minimalist style shoes that are so popular right now can actually cause some damage to your feet.

 The Risk of Injury

 There is a risk of injury in just about any activity, and running is no exception.
-As a high impact activity, running causes you to strike the ground with your foot in a sometimes harsh way.
-Running on pavement just makes the intensity of this activity worse.
+As a high-impact activity, running causes you to strike the ground with your foot in a sometimes harsh way.
+Running on the pavement just makes the intensity of this activity worse.

 If you are going to run in minimalist shoes, keep these tips in mind: